smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

       which approach do you recommend: using function templates as much as possible instead of macros, or using only macros?
 Justify your position in detail.
 Include a cogent note on the ease of use (reuse) of the solution each approach produces.

+7. Why does function `print_px` in [Listing D](#listing-d) print the string instead of returning the input string after removing the outermost parentheses, and then letting the calling macro to perform printing?

+8. Why do the macros `PRINT_PX` and `PRINT_PXLN` in [Listing E](#listing-e) call function
+   `ostream` to determine the output stream even though function `print_px` is able to use `std::cout` as the output stream by default?